South American Sea Lion

 Sea Lions gather between December and February to give birth and then to mate.
 January is the peak time to observe sea lion breeding behavior.
 Sea lion males will fight for territory on beaches and to keep a harem of females.
 Unsuccessful males will sometimes group together to try and raid the harem of dominant males causing a huge disturbance on the breeding beaches and sometimes separating pups from mothers.
 If you are visiting the region in peak sea lion breeding season your naturalist guides may well land you in different areas of the beach from usual, or avoid some active colonies altogether.

-Highlights where the South American Sea Lion can be seen
+Spots where the South American Sea Lion can be observed

 This 150-mile long channel between Chile and Argentina leads from Ushuaia towards the open Southern Ocean.